kevintruong/til/Memory,-Part-1:-Heap-Memory-Introduction.md

 ## What are placement strategies?
 During program execution memory is allocated ande de-allocated (freed), so there will be gaps (holes) in the heap memory that can be re-used for future memory requests.
 The memory allocator needs to keep track of which parts of the heap are currently allocated and which are parts are available.

-Suppose our current heap size is 64K, though not all of it is in use because some earlier malloc'd memory has already been freed by the program-
+Suppose our current heap size is 64K, though not all of it is in use because some earlier malloc'd memory has already been freed by the program:

 16KB free | 10KB allocated | 1KB free | 1KB allocated | 30KB free | 4KB allocated | 2KB free
 ---|---|---|---|---|---|---